Syed Fadhil

-Syed Fadhil (born 16 April 1981) is a professional soccer player who plays for the Warriors FC in the S.League and the Singapore national football team.
+Syed Mohamad Fadhil Naser Al-Yahaya (born 16 April 1981) is a professional soccer player who plays for the Warriors FC in the S.League and the Singapore national football team.

 He is a natural defensive midfielder.

 Club career

 Fadhil has previously played for S.League clubs Admiralty FC, Young Lions, Home United and Geylang United.

 International career

 He made his debut for the Singapore against North Korea on 7 February 2002.